JiawangBian/SC-SfMLearner-Release/README.md

 ## Evaluation

-You can evaluate depth using Eigen's split by running
+You can evaluate depth on Eigen's split by running
 ```bash
 sh scripts/test_kitti_depth.sh
 ```